When my husband told me that WE had WON a trip to the Maldives, I thought he was joking! But he wasn’t.

 4. Feed Stingrays

-It was amazing how close we could get up close to this graceful sea creatures.
+It was amazing how close we could get up close to these graceful sea creatures.
 Very quickly, my kids overcame their fear.

 A black eel that slithered out of its hole to join the commotion of the stingray feeding frenzy.
 We even spotted a few baby sharks!